Medicare, Medicaid, and Related Data Sources

 https://www.cms.gov/Research-Statistics-Data-and-Systems/Research-Statistics-Data-and-Systems

-In the last seven years Medicare has substantively improved access to its data and more web sites are now available. for example see beneficiary information at
+In the last seven years Medicare has substantively improved access to its data and more web sites are now available.
+For example, see beneficiary information at

 Medicare Enrollment Reports | CMS